 Please note that hyperlinks in this document may have been revised or their contents deleted.

 To Request Support

-As you plan for online instruction, the Schreyer Institute for Teaching Excellence faculty consultants are available to assist you.
+As you plan for flexible instruction, the Schreyer Institute for Teaching Excellence faculty consultants are available to assist you.

 To schedule a consultation with an instructional designer, technology consultant, find technology training for Canvas, Zoom, or Kaltura, or to reach Tech Support, visit Keep Teaching, Technology Training.